CRSantiago/CRSantiago/README.md

 ### Tools
 [![My Skills](https://skillicons.dev/icons?i=docker,aws,vscode)](https://skillicons.dev)

-- 🔭 I’m currently working on finalizing my portfolio projects and preparing for the job market as a recent computer science graduate.
+- 🔭 I’m currently working on finalizing (are you ever done?) my portfolio projects and preparing for the job market as a recent computer science graduate.
 - 🌱 I’m currently learning common design patterns to solve complex programming problems, aiming to write more efficient and maintainable code.
 - 👯 I’m looking to collaborate on projects prioritizing mental health awareness, especially those leveraging technology to provide support and resources.
 - 💬 Ask me about creating a clean, maintainable React component structure and architecture.
 I love discussing component design and state management!